Bakhtawar Amin Medical and Dental College

-- Surety Bond (specimen enclosed) on a stamp paper or worth Rs.
+- Surety Bond (specimen enclosed) on a stamp paper of worth Rs.
 100/- duly attested by Notary Public and the 1st Class Magistrate.

 - Undertaking agreement by the student on stamp paper Rs.
 100/- duly attested by Notary Public and the 1st Class Magistrate.

-- Certificate that you have been vaccinated against Tetanus, Measles, Mumps & Rubella.
+- The certificate that you have been vaccinated against Tetanus, Measles, Mumps & Rubella.

-- Certificate that you have been vaccinated against Tetanus, Measles, Mumps & Rubella and you have full course of immunization against Hepatitis “B” Virus
+- The certificate that you have been vaccinated against Tetanus, Measles, Mumps & Rubella and you have the full course of immunization against Hepatitis “B” Virus

 - Photocopy of SAT-II score.